rpruim/Lock5withR/README.md

 devtools::install_github("rpruim/Lock5withR")
 ```

-This package contains all of the data sets used in the package and the `locket()` function which
+This package contains all of the data sets used in the package and the `locket()` function which can be used to run any of
-can be used to run any code chunk from the campanion.
+417 code chunks from the campanion.

 For example:

 ```r